pangiole/akka-wamp/README.md

  * Router with _broker_ role able to handle sessions, subscriptions and publications.
  * WAMP Basic Profile only!

-No _dealer_ role (hence no procedures registrations and invocations) and no WAMP Advanced Profile features are provided yet.
+No _dealer_ role (hence no procedures registrations or invocations) and no WAMP Advanced Profile features are provided yet.

 ## Client
 Not provided yet.
 Please use some other [WAMP Libraries](http://wamp-proto.org/implementations/).